prncss-xyz/oie-de-cravan/README.md

 # Oie de Cravan's website

 L'Oie de Cravan is a poetry editor.
 This is the new website's source code, build with Gatsby, with Airtable as CMS and deployed on gitlab with CI/CD.
-(If your reading this from github, this is obiously a clone of the intended repo.)
+(If your reading this from github, this is obiously a mirror of the intended repo.)

 Pre-launch verion can be seen [here](https://prncss.gitlab.io/oie-de-cravan/).